lauyeewen123/SECPH-Y1S1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Industry Talk& Industry Visit/Assignment 1 (Poster)/README.md

 - **Reputation Matters**: Stressed the importance of reputable companies for training.

 ## Reflection
-Reflecting on the talk, I see the dynamic nature of the ICT sector.
-Practical experiences and the application of theory in real-world scenarios were underscored.
-The advice to seek training in companies fostering holistic skill development resonates.
+As I reflect on the talk, I recognize the dynamic nature of the ICT sector.
+The need for practical experiences and the application of theoretical knowledge in real-world scenarios were highlighted.
+The recommendation to seek industrial training in companies fostering holistic skill development aligns with the evolving landscape of information technology.

 ## Action Steps 🎯
 1. **Explore Opportunities**: Actively seek industrial training in reputable companies.